pks5/machineblocks/docs/01_system.md

 pillars        = mb_param_pillars(config, settings);
 ```

 Do not set an explicit default in the getter call unless a block-specific default is intentionally required.
-Never copy a default from the legacy code if it matches the YML default.
+Never copy a default from legacy code if it matches the NativeBlock default.
 Exception: `size` almost always benefits from a block-specific default:

 ```scad
 size = mb_param_size(config, settings, [4, 1, 3]);
 ```

-Custom parameters (not in the YML) continue to use `mb_param()`:
+Custom parameters (not declared on NativeBlock) continue to use `mb_param()`:

 ```scad
 myParam = mb_param(config, settings, "myParam", "defaultValue");